Spring/Summer 2020: To park gardeners and park volunteers:

 issues in the park.
 Or, in an emergency, call 911.

-You can report park maintenance issues to the Massachusetts Department of Conservation and Recreation (DCR)
+You can report park maintenance and health/safety issues to the Massachusetts Department of Conservation and Recreation (DCR)

 If you see needles or other drug paraphernalia anywhere in the park, please use 311 to request pick-up.
 If possible, you can take a photo and upload the photo to the 311 app or website.

-(ALSO: When you call, be as specific as possible, and be ready to give your location, including a nearby cross street or nearby street address where applicable.)
+describe what you see.
+When you call, be ready to give your location, including a nearby cross street or nearby street address where applicable, or the number of a nearest light pole in the park.)

 Public Safety Tips: